 Related TutorialsGit Hooks: Conceptual Overview Git Hooks: Local Hooks Git Hooks: Server-side Hooks Git Hooks

 The default development branch.
-Whenever you create a git repository, a branch named "master" is created, and becomes the active branch.
+Whenever you create a git repository, a branch named "main" is created, and becomes the active branch.

 Related TutorialsComparing Workflows: Gitflow Workflow Comparing Workflows: Feature Branch Workflow Git Stash Learn Git with Bitbucket Cloud: Use a Git branch to merge a file